Testing requirements. New standards. Budget cuts. Bigger class sizes. Demanding parents.

 1. Guided mindfulness meditation

-Patricia Jennings, author of Mindfulness for Teachers reminds us that:
+Patricia Jennings, author of Mindfulness for Teachers suggests that:

 “A daily mindfulness practice can strengthen your awareness muscles so you can be more composed and fully present in your classroom.”However, if you’re intimidated by traditional seated meditation, guided meditations are an excellent alternative.
 After all, the best meditation is the one you actually do.